medialab/webclim_propagation_graphs_facebook/README.md

 # WEBCLIM

-Our general goal in WebClim is to better understand the fake news ecosystem about climate change.
+WebClim is a research project in Sciences Po's medialab.
+Our goal is to analyze the fake news ecosystem about climate change, and other scientific topics, on Facebook, Twitter, Youtube, and other platforms.

-This specific projet maps the Facebook groups sharing news labelled as fake by the Science Feedback reviewers.
 The first results are shown [here](https://medialab.sciencespo.fr/actu/une-cartographie-facebook-des-infox-scientifiques-sur-le-climat/) (in French).

 <img src="screenshot_graph.png"/>